Promotion of sustainable energy practices in the garment sector in Cambodia

 - Awareness is raised and demand for appropriate technologies and advisory services for sustainable energy practices increases among value chain stakeholders.

-Geres leads operations in this area, by conducting energy audits in selected garment factories, demonstrating the potential benefits of adopting more sustainable energy practices; informing interested manufacturers about appropriate technology solutions, providing technical assistance.
+Geres leads operations in this area, by facilitating energy audits conducted by external auditors in selected garment factories, demonstrating the potential benefits of adopting more sustainable energy practices, informing interested manufacturers about appropriate technology solutions, providing technical assistance and developing appropriate training.

 We also rally international brands sourcing from Cambodia to take coordinated action towards sustainable production in their supply chain.